- Capital city – Bucharest

 Romania has the highest rate of housing deprivation among all countries in the European Union, according to a statement made on behalf of the Romanian government to the United Nations.
 Poor and marginalized groups, in both urban and rural areas, face serious challenges in the housing sector, including low quality housing, inadequate infrastructure, and lack of tenure security, particularly in the case of informal settlements.
 Housing unaffordability is strongly linked to low-income households living in the worst conditions and spending a higher share of their income on housing expenses.
 Official data showed that 36% of the population is at risk of poverty and social exclusion and three in 10 Romanians are affected by housing issues such as overcrowding or lack of adequate sanitary facilities.

 How Habitat addresses the need

 Habitat for Humanity Romania builds and renovates homes in partnership with low-income families throughout the country.
-This can range from one-house builds to blitzes of 10 or more houses in just one week.
-Rehabilitation work is aimed at improving living conditions for families in the communist-era apartment blocks.
+This ranges from single house builds to accelerated builds of more houses in just five days.
+Rehabilitation work is aimed at improving living conditions of families through several types of interventions.